-Regardless of the number of college credits earned while in high school, all students entering Western directly after high school graduation (excluding summer courses) are considered freshmen for admissions purposes.
-Freshmen entering with college credit, whether earned through college courses, AP, IB or Cambridge International curriculum are eligible for freshman scholarships and granted advanced standing and major course access when appropriate.
+Regardless of the number of college credits earned while in high school, all students entering Western directly after high school graduation (excluding summer courses) are considered first-year students for admissions purposes.
+First-year students entering with college credit, whether earned through college courses, AP, IB or Cambridge International curriculum are eligible for first-year scholarships and granted advanced standing and major course access when appropriate.

 Running Start and College in the High School

 Western Washington University will grant transfer credit the same for courses taken through Running Start or College in the High School as we would for transfer students, according to our transfer credit policies.
 For a list of in-state college courses that transfer, please visit our Transfer Course Equivalency Report.

 Western will grant up to a maximum of 45 credits for any combination of credit by examination, Advanced Placement (AP), International Baccalaureate (IB), and Cambridge International examinations.

 Western grants credit for College Board Advanced Placement (AP) exams completed with a score of three (3) or higher.
 Credits are granted upon receipt of official scores (AP Transcript) from the College Board according to the following equivalency chart.
 Tests no longer offered by the College Board are not included on the chart below, but will be granted credit for a score of three (3) or higher; contact the Office of Admissions for more information.